ChainAgnostic/namespaces/ergo/caip19.md

 The ID format for fungible (ERC20-equivalent) and non-fungible (ERC-721 equivalent) tokens is the same.
 The process for issuance of either is also the same.
-The only difference is that NFTs must have specific values for certain properties.
+The only difference is that NFTs must have specific values (see [EIP-0004]) for certain properties.

 ## Specification of Asset ID